top of page

 Migration 101 is an introduction to the topics that will be covered in the EMMIR programme and that are important for prospective students and already-accepted students to know.
 EMMIR builds on previous knowledge from a first degree in a related field, such as Social sciences, History, Cultural studies, Educational sciences, Law, Economics, Development Studies and Journalism.

 Migration studies as a social scientific field draws on fields such as anthropology, history, economics, law, sociology and postcolonial studies.
-As such, we recognise that migration studies is a very interdisciplinary field -- in EMMIR combining cultural studies and social science perspectives -- and thus our students can bring many different skills and knowledge to the table.
+As such, we recognise that migration studies is a very interdisciplinary field—in EMMIR combining cultural studies and social science perspectives—and thus our students can bring many different skills and knowledge to the table.
 We welcome diversity in the backgrounds of our students.

-Applying to EMMIR
+When applying to EMMIR

 As a requirement for this programme, prior knowledge of migration studies, intercultural relations, and empirical methods are an important part of your application.
 This prior knowledge is evaluated through your CV, your Statement of Purpose, and via a question in the online application asking for details regarding your experience and knowledge of these topics.